-Graham Rahal was born on January 4, 1989, in Columbus, Ohio.
+Graham Rahal was born in January 1989 in Columbus, Ohio.
 In that time, his father Boby was already a two-time Indy Car champion and Indy 500 winner.
 When Graham was three years old, Bobby won one more championship title.

 Graham started his racing career at the age of 15

 The young Graham had gasoline in his veins and he started to race at the age of 15.
 He debuted in the 2004 Formula BMW USA, finishing 7th in the standings, scoring one podium in 14 races.
 The next step in his early career was the 2005 Star Mazda championship and he scored his first victory.
 With five more podiums, he finished fourth in the final classification.
 The highlight of the season was Graham's victory at the annual SCCA National Championship Runoffs in the Formula Atlantic category.

 Between the seasons 2005 and 2006, Rahal participated in the A1 Grand Prix Series, driving for Team Lebanon, as he had Lebanese origins.
 He raced at the last three rounds (Mexico, USA and China) and finished best in the 11th place.

 In 2006, Graham Rahal moved to the Champ Car Atlantic Championship to drive the full-season schedule for Mi-Jack Conquest Racing.
 He won five of 12 races to finish as runner-up, behind Simon Pagenaud, who won only one race but collected sixteen points more than Rahal.